Residential

 Rental values in major cities are increasing annually.
 In many locations, monthly rent is already comparable to EMIs.

-For first-time buyers, picking 2026 isn't just about getting a set of keys – it's about locking in your future costs.
+For first-time buyers, choosing 2026 is not just about homeownership; it's about locking in your future costs.

 Government Policies & Buyer Incentives